 Young moved to shortstop, where he would win a Gold Glove in 2008.
 Soriano was now our send baseman.
 But could he hit?

-The kid could rake.
+.
 While it took nine games to get his first home run, the guy seemed to have a timely base hit every time we needed one.
 Whenever he stepped into the box and went into his highly-recognizable stance, you felt that you could see something special.
-You watched his every at-bat closely - you wanted to be part of the moment if something did happen.
+You watched his every at-bat closely - you wanted to be part of the moment if something did

 The summer brought the end of my first year in South Dakota, where I was attending Mount Marty College.
 I stayed into June because I was working, but I had a two-week window that allowed me to come home.